Mahi87UK/emp-salary-app/README.md

 The app defines following CRUD APIs.

 ## POST /users/upload  - to save employees information from csv

-with csv file as request param and sample file should be as below with headers
+eg: endpoint for localhost - > http://localhost:8080/users/upload (POST) with csv file as request param and sample file should be as below with headers

 ### id,login,name,salary,startDate
-### e0001a,  testa,Harry Pottera,10.0,16-Nov-01
+### e0001a,testa,Harry Pottera,10.0,16-Nov-01

 ## GET /users - Retrieve employees information

-with optional request parameters such as
+eg: endpoint for localhost - > http://localhost:8080/users (GET) with optional request parameters such as

 ### minSalary (should be decimal)

 ### maxSalary(should be decimal)

 ### offset(starting row/record - should be non negative number)

 ### limit (max no of records - should be non negativenumber)

 ### sortCriteria.sortOrder (asc or desc) & sortCriteria.sortField (id or name or login or salary or startDate)

-### filterCriteria.key (id or name or login or salary or startDate) & filterCriteria.value (valid value for the field) & filterCriteria.operation (GREATER_THAN or LESS_THAN or GREATER_THAN_EQUAL or LESS_THAN_EQUAL or NOT_EQUAL or EQUAL or MATCH or MATCH_START or MATCH_END)
+### filterCriteria.key (id or name or login or salary or startDate) & filterCriteria.value (valid value for the field) & filterCriteria.operation (GREATER_THAN or LESS_THAN or  ###  GREATER_THAN_EQUAL or LESS_THAN_EQUAL or NOT_EQUAL or EQUAL or MATCH or MATCH_START or MATCH_END)

 ## POST /users - Create a record

-  with request body containing employee information
+eg: endpoint for localhost - > http://localhost:8080/users with request body containing employee information

 ### eg: {"id": "id2","name": "name2","login": "login2","salary": 1234.00,"startDate": "2001-11-16"}

 ## GET /users/{$id} - get specific employee information

+eg: endpoint for localhost - > http://localhost:8080/users/{$id} (GET)

 ## PUT or PATCH /users/{$id} - update specific employee information

-  with request body containing employee information to be updated
+eg: endpoint for localhost - > http://localhost:8080/users/{id} (PUT/PATCH) with request body containing employee information to be updated

  ### eg: {"id": "id2","name": "name2updated","login": "login2","salary": 1234.00,"startDate": "2001-11-16"}

 ## DELETE /users/{$id} - delete specific employee information

+eg: endpoint for localhost - > http://localhost:8080/users/{$id} (DELETE)

-## Can be tested using postman or any other rest client.
+# Can be tested using postman or any other rest client.